kiwisincebirth/TRS-80-MODEL-1-K/README.md

 - Decoupling capacitors have been added throughout the board, on most IC's
 - Full Ground Planes have been implemented, and Silkscreen has been modernised.
 - RAM and ROM have been moved to the main data bus (previously memory data), leaving only keyboard on memory data.
-- Address Decoding changes for ROM and RAM, the circuit is different to the JP service manual
+- Address decoding ROM and RAM logic has been changed, the circuit is different to the JP service manual
 - JK Flip Flop Z62A (pins 1-6) was repurposed for CPU Speed control
 - JK Flip Flop Z53A (pin 1-6) (previously part of Kana character generator) was used in place of Z62A
 - U7 (dual 4 bit counter) replaces both Z7 and Z28 which were single counters